Guest post by Janelle Esker of thepeacefulhaven.com.

-I have both biological and adopted children.
-I can closely identify with Rachel and what she can teach us about motherhood.
+Having both biological and adopted children, I can closely identify with Rachel in the Bible and the lessons she can teach us about motherhood.
 Although your circumstances may be different, my guess is you can too.

 Who Was Rachel in the Bible?

-We meet the charming and beautiful Rachel around 1875 BC in the book of Genesis.
+We meet the charming and beautiful Rachel in the Bible around 1875 BC in the Old Testament book of Genesis.

-You see, Rachel is the daughter of Laban, who was the brother of Rebekah, who is the mother of her betrothed Jacob.
-Rachel is also the sister of Leah, who incidentally shares a husband with her.
+You see, Rachel in the Bible is the daughter of Laban, who was the brother of Rebekah, who is the mother of her betrothed Jacob.
+Rachel in the Bible is also the sister of Leah, who incidentally shares a husband with her.
 Yes, you read that right.
 Laban’s older daughter Leah and younger daughter Rachel in the Bible share a husband.
 How’s that for a family tree?

-Rachel in the Bible has four beloved sons, two adopted sons by her servant Bilhah, and two biological sons, including the famous dreamer, and her son Benjamin.
+Rachel in the Bible has four beloved sons, two adopted sons (Naphtali and Dan) by her maid Bilhah, and two biological boys, her son Joseph the famous dreamer, and her son Benjamin.
 Rachel’s sons would end up being a part of the tribes of Israel.

 Be sure to check out all of the other posts in this series here: 15 Great Women of the Bible Every Christian Woman Should Study.

 We are studying great women of the Bible including The Woman at the Well and Mary and Elizabeth, so you’ll definitely want to check them out!